Two transported to hospital with non-life threatening injuries after incident at Beech Mountain Resort

-BEECH MOUNTAIN — An incident at Beech Mountain Resort resulted in two guests being transported to a local hospital with non-life threatening injuries as well as several guests getting wet.
+BEECH MOUNTAIN — An incident at Beech Mountain Resort resulted in two guests being transported to a local hospital with non-life threatening injuries as well as several ski guests getting wet in the frigid winter temperatures.

 The hydrant was under a chairlift that had guests in it.
-Videos on social media show the chairlift taking guests over the damaged pipe.
-Another video shows guests milling about as at least one person is stuck over the damaged pipe in the chair lift after it stopped moving.
+Videos on social media show the chairlift taking guests over the damaged hydrant.
+Another video shows guests milling about as at least one person is stuck over the damaged hydrant in the chair lift after it stopped moving.

-"Our operations and safety team worked diligently to unload the lift and drain the system safely," Beech Mountain Resort management said in a statement.
+A longer video posted on YouTube shows some people jumping off their chairlift before it went over the damaged hydrant.

+On Facebook, Beech Mountain stated that no one was instructed to jump from the chairlift.

 Avery EMS transported two patrons to a local hospital with non-life threatening injuries, management stated.

-"We believe everyone is okay outside of the unfortunate situation, and operations are on a regular schedule," the management said in a statement.
+“Our operations and safety team worked diligently to unload the lift and drain the system safely,” Beech Mountain Resort management said in a statement.
+“We believe everyone is okay outside of the unfortunate situation, and operations are on a regular schedule.”

-This story will be updated with more information as it becomes available.
+Beech Mountain Resort Management referred to their statement when asked how many injuries were treated on scene by ski patrol.

 (0) comments